MIT Alumnus and GM Engineer Returns to Campus to Inspire Student Innovation

 Will Dickson ’14 is trailblazing new ways to spark collaborations and scout talent.By Meg Murphy

-Will Dickson ’14 has parked General Motors’ first self-driving vehicle, the Cruise AV, on campus and invited MIT students to think flexibly about its design opportunities.
+Will Dickson ’14 parks General Motors’ first self-driving vehicle, the Cruise AV, on campus and invites MIT students to think flexibly about its design opportunities.
 “You are future engineers and thought leaders in the area of new machines,” he says.
 “How do you design future vehicles like this one better for a safe and autonomous experience?”

 Fostering innovative thinking is at the heart of Dickson’s career as an innovation champion for General Motors on campus.
 Dickson bridges the gap between GM’s advanced engineering teams and students on campus by creating opportunities to work on technical problems together.
 He recruits students, builds partnerships, and scours the MIT startup community and beyond for collaborations both unconventional and fitting.

 “I pride myself on attempting nontraditional things and pulling in tons of stakeholders.
-I am the person trying something first and clearing out the hurdles and blazing new trails,” says Dickson, who studied materials science and engineering at MIT and during graduate work at the University of California at Berkeley before joining GM and thriving in a series of positions, including currently as innovation champion within iHub, General Motors’ innovation incubator and consultancy.
+I am the person trying something first and clearing out the hurdles and blazing new trails,” says Dickson, who studied materials science and engineering at MIT and did graduate work at the University of California at Berkeley before joining GM.
+He has since thrived in a series of positions, and is currently innovation champion within iHub, General Motors’ innovation incubator and consultancy.

 Among other things, Dickson is transcending traditional corporate engagement in higher education with its heavy reliance on job fairs and research sponsorship.
 He’s instead focusing his energy, which is described as engaging and dogged, on working with students, faculty, and administrators within some of MIT’s most innovative programs.